Statement of Petition Policy

 Classification of students is determined by the amount of academic credit earned.

-- First-Year Standing - A student is classified as a first-year student if hours earned are less than 26 semester-hours of credit.
+- First-Year Standing - A student is classified as a first-year student if hours earned are fewer than 26 semester-hours of credit.

 A regularly enrolled student registered on a full-time basis (normally 12 semester-hours or more) and in good academic standing shall be eligible to participate in all college and intercollegiate activities.
 The student whose scholastic record falls below a 2.0 average will not be permitted to participate in intercollegiate athletics.
 First-year students are eligible to participate in intercollegiate athletics during their first semester.